infotechprogrammer/infotechprogrammer/README.md

 - You can **fork** and **star** the repositories that are helpful for you.

-- Check my pinned github repositories for C, C++, Java and Data Strctures programs made fpr students.
+- Check my pinned github repositories for C, C++, Java and Data Strctures programs made for students.

 ---